 What rules, you may ask?
 Rules that are commonly known as Parliamentary Procedure.
 While it may sound stiff or outdated, Parliamentary Procedure is key when it comes to conducting meaningful, well-organized meetings.
 To aid in following procedure, there is a guide that is widely considered the go-to when the importance of sticking to meeting rules comes into question - Robert's Rules of Order.

 Parliamentary procedure is vital for a smooth-running meeting.
-But Robert's Rules of Order, while an excellent guide, can sometimes be be difficult to understand.
+But Robert's Rules of Order, while an excellent guide, can sometimes be difficult to understand.
 Fortunately, there are some basic rules of parliamentary procedure that can be easily followed by all associations.
 These include:

 Stick to these basic tenets in your Board meetings and they're sure to be a success.